 What Causes Pericoronitis?

 Pericoronitis occurs when a tooth only comes in part way and when a portion of gum tissue is left over the tooth.
 The gum tissue often has an opening that is the perfect place for food to become lodged and for bacteria to accumulate.
-The bacteria are what are responsible for the infection.
+The bacteria are what is responsible for the infection.
 As they multiply, the gum becomes more and more inflamed.
 An abscess can form, which is usually filled with pus.
 If not treated in a timely way, the pus can spread to other areas of the mouth, spreading the infection.